BITFORCE-IT/WildFlyApp/README.md

 1. It registers the MySQL driver module which was copied into Wildfly
 2. Creates an XA Data source using the MySQL driver and placing placeholders instead of real parameters.
-3. It add a periodic log file handler
+3. It adds a periodic log file handler
-4. It adds a logger category using the new logger handle.
+4. It adds a logger category using the new periodic log file handler.

 These are all very common steps, which nearly needs every JEE app to run.
 A good place to learn something about CLI and find some examples in the JBoss docs.